TL;DR

 Introduction

 Cassandra is a NoSQL database designed for handling large amounts of data across many commodity servers, providing high availability without sacrificing performance.
+Unlike traditional SQL databases like MySQL, Cassandra uses a distributed architecture.
 Cassandra was initially developed at Facebook by Avinash Lakshman and Prashant Malik to power their Inbox Search feature.
 It was inspired by Amazon’s DynamoDB and Google’s Bigtable.
 Later, it was released as an open-source project under the Apache Foundation.
 While Cassandra is available as an open-source project, commercial support is offered by companies like DataStax, which provides additional features and support for Cassandra deployments.

 Cassandra Query Language (CQL)